Household Hazardous Waste

 Most Common HHW

-- Mercury containing devices (thermometers, thermostats, fluorescent bulbs; Click here for disposal information on fluorescent light bulbs).
+- Mercury containing devices: This includes hermometers, thermostats, fluorescent bulbs.
+Click here for disposal information on fluorescent light bulbs.

 - Fertilizer and Pool Chemicals